 It really shouldn’t come as much of a surprise that longboards are, well, longer.
 Instead of being 36 inches long, like most skateboards, these may be as long as 59 inches.
 Longboards can be as short as 28 inches long, which is where the confusion starts.

-Wheels on longboards and skateboards are distinct in more ways than just size, hardness, and color.
-To keep things simple and concise, I’ll highlight only the most important distinctions.
+Wheels on longboards and skateboards are distinct in more ways than size, hardness, and color.
+I’ll highlight only the most important distinctions to keep things simple and concise.

 A longboard’s wheels often have a bigger contact patch than those of a skateboard, making them more grippy.
 Even though they move slower than small, hard wheels, they have better balance and speed stability.